Alert Source Discuss

 Allowing JUMPF to section with less outputs

-As long as JUMPF prepares the delta type[current_section_index].outputs - type[target_section_index].outputs stack elements before changing code sections, it is possible to jump to a section with less outputs than was originally entered via CALLF.
+Instead, we allow a given JUMPF target section to be called from sections with more outputs, as long as these sections provide these extra stack elements (the “delta”) themselves.
 This will reduce duplicated code as it will allow compilers more flexibility during code generation such that certain helpers can be used generically by functions, regardless of their output values.

 Backwards Compatibility